videosdk-live/videosdk-docs/prebuilt_docs_versioned_docs/version-0.1.x/guide/prebuilt-video-and-audio-calling/quick-start.md

 # Quick Start

-Prebuilt SDK enables opportunity to integrate real-time communication SDK witout writing explicit code.
+Prebuilt SDK enables the opportunity to integrate real-time communication SDK without writing explicit code.
 It just requires 10 minutes to integrate.

-It supports all the modern frameworks such as plain JavaScript, React JS, Vue and Angular.
+It supports all the modern frameworks such as plain JavaScript, React JS, Vue, and Angular.

 ## Sample Project

-These quick start will help you integrate Prebuilt SDK using Javascript .
+This quick start will help you integrate Prebuilt SDK using Javascript.
 You can check out the complete source code for this guide [here](https://github.com/videosdk-live/videosdk-rtc-prebuilt-examples/tree/main/javascript).
 Once you are done with the tutorial given below your app should look like this.

 ![Prebuilt SDK Example to add video call widget in your web application](/img/prebuilt/prebuilt-grid.png)